15Max/LatentDirichletAllocation/README.md

-## Latent Diriclet Allocation (LDA)
+## Latent Diriclet Allocation (LDA) for Topic Modeling
-This project explores Latent Dirichlet Allocation (LDA), applied to the [BBC News dataset](https://www.kaggle.com/datasets/hgultekin/bbcnewsarchive).
+This project explores Latent Dirichlet Allocation (LDA) to solve a topic modelling task on the [BBC News dataset](https://www.kaggle.com/datasets/hgultekin/bbcnewsarchive).
 The dataset consists of 2,225 news articles from the BBC website, covering five topical categories: business, entertainment, politics, sport, and tech, published between 2004 and 2005.

 The choice of this dataset is influenced by the computational resources available, as both data preprocessing and model training were performed on a NVIDIA GeForce RTX 4060 Laptop GPU.